Corgam/LEO-CDN/cloud-setup/README.md

 The required ansible modules can be installed using `ansible-galaxy collection install ansible.posix community.general google.cloud gantsign.golang`.

+Note: In case gantsign.golang cannot be found, install it via: `ansible-galaxy install gantsign.golang`.

 ## Starting the VM

 There are 2 ansible playbooks.